Vyral/mark-adams/_posts/2020-04-24-the-mark-adams--associates-pizza-party.md

 {% include youtube.html %}

-<p style="text-align:center"><em>Our team got together a while back to enjoy some delicious pizza.
-Here’s our full conversation.</em></p>

 Back before social distancing, my team got together to celebrate National Pizza Party Week.
 Check out our party in the video above\!

 One thing I love most about Superstars Pizza is that you can get pizza by the slice to customize your own bite instead of having to compromise with the rest of your family.
-Our team got together recently for a pizza party, and we ordered four equally delicious slices.
-We ate some food and discussed some pizza-related topics, and we wanted to share that conversation with you.&nbsp;
+When our team got together for our pizza party, we ordered eight equally delicious slices of all different types.
+We also dished out our individual pizza-eating quirks, and even tried a new approach to savoring a slice.
+We hope you get a kick out of our conversation\!